© Copyright Solvents Australia 2011

 Refrigerant Technical Data

-The range of products includes Forane® R 134a, commonly used in domestic refrigeration and
+The range includes R22 and R134a, commonly used in domestic refrigeration and automotive

-With the phaseout of R22 well advanced and supplies restricted by import quotas, Solvents Australia
+With the phaseout of R22 well advanced and the application of GWP carbon pricing,

 Products and Services

-Forane® 22 refrigerant (R-22), an HCFC, has properties providing for a
+R-22 refrigerant, an HCFC, has properties providing for a broad range

-broad range of applications including residential air conditioning,
+of applications including residential air conditioning, refrigeration, and

-refrigeration, and other cooling applications.
-R-22 is going through a
+other cooling applications.
+R-22 is going through a mandatory phase

-mandatory phase out according to the schedule set by the Montreal
+out according to the schedule set by the Montreal Protocol.
+End-users

-Protocol.
-End-users should consult their local wholesaler or refrigerant
+should consult their local wholesaler or refrigerant manufacturer for

 Application: